What is Flight Training:

 We use the Cessna Flight Training System

-With two training locations, Mariposa-Yosemite Airport in Mariposa California and Merced-Macready Field in Merced California, AAS offers a unique training environment that can't be beat.
+With two training locations, Mariposa-Yosemite Airport in Mariposa California and Merced-Macready Field in Merced California, AAS offers a unique training environment that will prepare the pilot to operate safely in the US National Airspace System (NAS).

-If you have always wanted to fly, or are interested in continuing your aviation education, look no further.
-Contact us with questions or to begin your aviation adventure.
+If you are seeking a career in aviation, interested in continuing your aviation education, or just want to fly for fun, look no further.
+Contact us to begin your aviation adventure.

 Helpful Airborrn links